carecodeconnect/www.carecodeconnect.io/README.md

 ### Prerequisites

 - Quarto CLI installed (`quarto --version` should work).
-- A working Python environment for pages that execute Python code (e.g. a Conda `mapmind` environment built with the `projects/mapmind/conda-mapmind.yml` setup).
+- A working Python environment for pages that execute Python code
 - You can recreate the full MapMind analysis environment from:

 - `projects/mapmind/conda-mapmind.yml` (Conda environment file).